At least eight dead as Israel launches one of its biggest military operations in the West Bank in years

 ‘People are suffering’: Food stamp woes worsens Alaska hunger

-Thousands of Alaskans who depend on government assistance have waited months for food stamp benefits, exacerbating a long-standing hunger crisis worsened by the pandemic, inflation and the remnants of a typhoon that wiped out stockpiles of fish and fishing equipment.
+EAGLE RIVER, Alaska Thousands of Alaskans who depend on government assistance have waited months for food stamp benefits, exacerbating a long-standing hunger crisis worsened by the pandemic, inflation and the remnants of a typhoon that wiped out stockpiles of fish and fishing equipment. [–> The backlog, which began last August, is especially concerning in a […]

 Continue Reading